mxmauro/go-loadbalancer/README.md

 A round-robin server selection (aka load balancer) library.

-**IMPORTANT NOTE**: This library DOES NOT DO any kind of networking.
-It aims to automatically select an upstream handler in a set of primary and backup configured servers.
+The base code of this library, the balancer, *DOES NOT DO* any kind of network access.
+It's goal is to automatically select an upstream handler in a set of primary and backup configured servers.

 ## Usage with example